-Our tester is 5'8" with a medium waist, and the legs of the Tommy John's seemed way too long, almost coming down to his knees which seemed way too long.
-In the future, our lead tester would probably go with the mid-length cut or the trunk, but for taller folks, the version we tested might work fine.
-We also didn't love the odor control capabilities, as we noticed some lingering odor after high output activities.
+Our tester is 5'8" with a medium waist, and the legs of the Tommy John's seemed way too long, almost coming down to his knees.
+For taller people, the version we tested might work fine, but our tester would prefer to go with the mid-length cut or the trunk.
+The odor control capabilities weren't the greatest, as we noticed some odor lingering after high output activities.
 In our experience, modal or synthetic fabrics do not perform as well for odor control as natural fibers.
 Still, we thought these were a seriously luxurious pair of underwear, and we'd recommend for anyone that wants something really soft next to their skin.

 The Columbia Men's Performance Cotton Stretch surprised us.
 Initially, they seemed like a standard cotton-poly blend pair of underwear, and they are, but in that package, Columbia combines the best of both cotton and synthetic fabrics for a very reasonable price.
 The cotton majority of the fabric keeps these drawers both comfy and reduces potential lingering odors, while the polyester fibers wick enough moisture away to prevent a cottony, swampy feeling.

 We do wish that the seams were more smartly placed, as two seams run from the top of the seat to the back of the crotch, which could be potential chafe points.
 These might not be the best choice for fellas who like to wear pants with a tighter fit because these undergarments will leave undesirable lines showing through.
 We also wished that the leg hems were lower profile so they wouldn't ride up while running or other activities.
-Still, we think this is an excellent pair of underwear for any situation at a great price.
+Regardless, we still think this is an excellent pair of underwear for any situation at a great price.